 It's worth noting that despite the gray wolf's intimidating size and portrayal in movies and folklore, recorded attacks on humans are very rare.
 Despite being home to some of the largest gray wolves in North America, there hasn't been a wolf attack in Yellowstone since the animals were reintroduced there.

 The eastern wolf, a.k.a.
 Canis lupus lycaon, is also sometimes called the eastern timber wolf.
 You can find the eastern wolf in the American Great Lakes regions of Minnesota, Michigan, and Wisconsin, as well as in Quebec and Ontario in Canada.

 Eastern wolves are much smaller than gray wolves and max out at around 75 pounds.
 They stand about 30 to 32 inches high at the shoulder and are about the same size as a large golden retriever.

 Like many wolves, eastern wolves were once far more widespread than they are now.
 After hunting and habitat loss killed many of them, eastern wolves were only found in northeastern Minnesota and Isle Royale National Park.
 Once they were protected under the Endangered Species Act, their numbers began increasing.
 However, despite living in Michigan my whole life, I've never seen one while exploring the state's rugged and vast Upper Peninsula.

 The Red Wolf

 The Eurasian wolf is a resilient one.
-Europeans hunted them heavily.
-They succeeded in exterminating them from most areas before the mid-1800s.
-The old Soviet Union tried to do the same, but numbers have recovered somewhat, probably thanks to Russia's vast wilderness.
-It gave the animals more sanctuary and a place to raise young wolf pups away from people.
+Europeans hunted them heavily, and they succeeded in exterminating the wolf from most areas of the continent by the mid-1800s.
+The Soviet Union tried to do the same, but numbers have recovered somewhat, probably thanks to Russia's vast wilderness, which gave the animals more sanctuary and a place to raise young wolf pups away from people.